SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

 ### 3. Token Linking Attack
 **Scenario**: An issuer attempts to link transactions by analyzing patterns in nullifiers, amounts, or timing.

 **Prevention**: Nullifiers are cryptographically random and unlinkable.
-However, implementations SHOULD add random delays and amount obfuscation where possible.
+However, implementations MAY add random delays and amount obfuscation where possible.

 ## Protocol Composition and State Management